How to Go Over, Under and Above the Golden Gate Bridge

 Bridge crossings can be made by tour bus, taxi, ride-sharing services Uber and Lyft and public transit.
 The hop-on/hop-off, open-top Big Bus includes a Sausalito and bridge tour with a Dynamite ticket.
-City Sightseeing San Francisco’s Sausalito Loop crosses the bridge in both directions.
+Skyline Sightseeing San Francisco’s Sausalito Loop crosses the bridge in both directions.
 Gray Line’s Sausalito Loop includes a bridge crossing.
 Golden Gate Transit buses and San Francisco Muni buses stop at the San Francisco toll plaza, where visitors can get off to walk or cycle the bridge, toll-free.

 Walkers and bicyclists share the east sidewalk overlooking San Francisco Bay and bicyclists also use the west sidewalk on the ocean side.
 San Francisco City Guides lead richly informative and free bridge walks.
 DYI walking and cycling give easy access to nearby scenic attractions like the California Coastal Trail in San Francisco and the Marin Headlands and Fort Baker in Marin County.